 Whether you prefer to cook low and slow or love high-pressure cooking, you can get the best of both worlds with the Breville Fast Slow Pro Multi Cooker, as cooking times range from two hours to 12 hours.
 Breville’s non-stick cooking pot makes cleaning simple, and it can just be popped into the dishwasher if you want a more thorough cleaning.
 Generally, the design, operation, and features of the Fast Slow Pro are well-appreciated, and you get it all for a moderate-to-low price.

 - 11 cook settings

 - Removable cooking bowl with PTFE- and PFOA-free ceramic coating

 - Color-changing LED display to indicate pressurizing, cooking, or releasing steam

-6. Instant Pot Smart Bluetooth 6 Qt 7-in-1 Programmable Pressure Cooker
+6. Instant Pot Smart Bluetooth 6 Qt 7-in-1 Programmable Cooker

-For those who want a pressure cooker with Bluetooth, you’ve got it with the Instant Pot Smart Bluetooth 6 Qt 7-in-1 Programmable Pressure Cooker.
-You may have thought you hit the jackpot finding a pressure cooker with seven different ways to cook; however, the Bluetooth connectivity allows you to monitor and control your pressure cooking while it’s in operation.
+For those who want a pressure cooker with Bluetooth, you’ve got it with the Instant Pot Smart Bluetooth 6 Qt 7-in-1 Programmable series.
+You may have thought you hit the jackpot finding a model with seven different ways to cook; however, the Bluetooth connectivity allows you to monitor and control your pressure cooking while it’s in operation.
 If that isn’t a convenient and incredible feature, I don’t know what is.
-That said, those who want something with the latest technology, opting for a pressure cooker with Bluetooth may be ideal for you.
+That said, those who want something with the latest technology, opting for a Bluetooth equipped model may be ideal choice for you.

 - Bluetooth connectivity with free apps